jsgounot/CFreecW/README.md

-# CFreeW : Control-Freec python Wrapper
+# CFreecW : Python Control-Freec Wrapper

 Control-Freec is a tool aiming to identify region with copy number variations.
 With this wrapper, I tried to simplify how to run and to analyze CFreec results for simple whole genome data.